Welcome to the FARSite

 - Question.
 How do I view the actual regulation parts.?

 Answer.
-You can view the desired regualtion parts by selecting the Title of the regulation (i.e. "FAR") on the Menu Bar and then select the desired section (01-10) and then the desired part.
+You can view the desired regualtion parts by selecting the Title of the regulation (i.e. "FAR") on the Menu Bar and then select the desired part (Part 01).

 - Question.
 How do I view regulatory changes?